 THE STORY BEGINS

-With our founding father, Sieg Philipp, an East German who moved to Canada in 1956.
-Sieg was a diesel mechanic installing power plants in remote Arctic communities.
+Our founding father, Sieg Philipp, moved to Canada from East Germany in 1956.
+Sieg was a diesel mechanic and one of his first jobs in Canada was installing power plants.
 In 1962 he stopped travelling around the north and settled in Fort Providence.
-In 1963 he met Memoree, our “founding mother”, who had newly arrived in the tiny hamlet to teach school.
+In 1963 he met Memoree, who had newly arrived in the tiny hamlet to teach school.
 Soon they were married and settled down to raise a family.
 Little did they know at that time they would also be raising a family business.

 Café and Lounge